doougui/job/README.md

 - Talking about you
   - Take notes on
     - What you studied
-    - What projects have you been on
+    - What projects have you been working on
     - Problems you have encountered and how you solved them
-    - Review your journey until this moment, recall your role on projects you have worked on, tools you have learned
   - Understand what are your positive sides (based on feedbacks)
   - Understand what are your negative sides that you are working towards
-  - What makes you stay or leave a company?
   - Talk about aspects of the company that bring you closer to your goals

+  - Talking about your journey (https://twitter.com/camelouu/status/1512085210174685190?s=20&t=1uYvemxM5Kf585P0JejMbQ)
+    - Review your journey until this moment, recall your role on projects you have worked on, tools you have learned
+    - Why did you choose to leave a certain company?
+    - What makes you stay at a company or leave it?

 - Questions to ask
   - How are the management and division of teams?
   - What is the maturity level of the product?

+- Prepare a project to show